Scottish Ground Guide

 What's The Ground Like?

-The ground is largely an open one, with uncovered terraces behind each goal.
-On one side is an unusual looking Main Stand.
+The ground is predominantly terracing, with terraces behind each goal and along one side of the pitch.
+There is an unusual looking Main Stand on the other side of the ground.
 This covered all seated stand, runs for around half the length of the pitch.
-The seating is raised above pitch level and there are a number of supporting pillars.
-Opposite there is a small covered temporary seated stand that was erected in 2008.
-The Hilton Road Side, as it is known, contains 519 seats and is for the use of away supporters.
-Unfortunately, it too has a number of supporting pillars running across the front of it.
-Views from both stands are further impeded, by the bases of floodlight pylons, that run along the perimeter of the pitch.
-At the Clackmannan Road End of the ground, there is a small covered terrace, which at least gives home fans some protection in poor weather.
-The opposite end, the Railway End, is a small open terrace.
+The seating is raised above pitch level and there are a number of supporting pillars, plus a couple of floodlight pylons which could impede your view.
+Opposite there is a small covered area in the middle of the terrace towards the rear.
+Again it has a number of supporting pillars running across the front of it, with a row of four floodlight pylons in front, running along the perimeter of the pitch.
+Recently the club have embarked on covering the Clackmannan Road End of the ground, with a small roofing structure, to at least give home fans some protection in poor weather.
 During the Summer of 2007, the pitch was replaced with an artificial surface.

 Top Of Page